nyoupaneroshan/whatsapp/README.md

 WhatsApp Web will open in a new tab for each message.

-⚠️ Make sure you're already logged into WhatsApp Web before using this tool.
+🔐 Make sure you're already logged into WhatsApp Web at web.whatsapp.com.

-📝 Notes
-This tool simulates clicks and URL redirections via WhatsApp Web; it does not use any WhatsApp API.

-Browser pop-up blocking must be disabled for this to work properly.

-🛠️ Troubleshooting
-Make sure phone numbers are in the correct international format.

-If messages are not sent, check your browser's pop-up settings or developer console for errors.

-🤝 Contributing
-Contributions are welcome!
-Please fork the repository and submit a pull request for new features, bug fixes, or improvements.